-In 2016, he began painting with the Warlukurlangu Artists Aboriginal Corporation, an Aboriginal owned and governed art cetnre located in Yuendumu and Nyirripi.
+He began painting with Warlukurlangu Artists Aboriginal Corporation, an Aboriginal owned and governed art centre located in Yuendumu and Nyirripi, in 2016.

-He uses an unrestricted palette to depict his traditional iconography, at the same time developing a modern individualist style, using bold designs in a variety of contexts.
+He uses an unrestricted palette to depict his traditional iconography, at the same time developing a modern individualistic style, using bold designs in a variety of contexts.

 In 2017 he also produced a small number of prints.